 The bathroom was surprising small when you think how big the room was but it had the usual toilet, sink and shower/bath.
 Like the room, it was cleaned everyday.
 Shower was easy to work out and the bath is a nice big bath that even I could get into for a nice soak.

 The breakfast in the mornings was brilliant, so much to choose from food and drink wise, there was even smoothies which I really liked.
 You had mushrooms, sausages, eggs, tomatoes, has browns, bacon, baked beans, etc for the cooked breakfast.
-Then there was different cereals, breads, fruit, juices and yoghurt. it’s best to go down to breakfast as early as you can as we found the breakfast room gets really busy at about 9am.
+Then there was different cereals, breads, fruit, juices and yogurt. it’s best to go down to breakfast as early as you can as we found the breakfast room gets really busy at about 9am.
 It’s a big breakfast room but it became packed very quickly.

 The wifi is free, it’s easy to connect to it and you get a strong signal no matter where you are in the building.